fexadyn/Udacity-TrafficSignRecognition-P2/writeup_template.md

 [test_german4]: ./report_materials/test_german4.png ""
 [test_german5]: ./report_materials/test_german5.png ""
 [stats]: ./report_materials/stats.png ""
-[stats_org]: ./report_materials/stats.png ""
+[stats_org]: ./report_materials/stats-org.png ""
 [norm]: ./report_materials/norm.png ""
 [samples]: ./report_materials/samples.png ""

 ## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

-###Data Set Summary & Exploration
+### Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set.
+#### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 I used the pandas library to calculate summary statistics of the traffic signs data set: